wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

   - The integrator program must sign the transaction
   - Owner is set during initialization (not required to sign)

-### IntegratorChainTransceivers
+### IntegratorChainConfig

-Manages transceivers for a specific integrator on a particular chain.
+Manages transceivers enabled and config for a specific integrator on a particular chain.

 - **bump**: Bump seed for PDA derivation
 - **chain_id**: Identifier for the blockchain network